Morgana-S/vinyl-online/README.md

 This project was my first proper foray into jQuery use; as such, some scripts are written using standard JavaScript and some are written using jQuery.
 Mixing the two is considered bad practice and a future improvement would be to unify all scripts into one or the other, likely jQuery due to its advanced utility.

+## Further consideration of use of Summernote when adding rich text editing to projects.

+In both this and the Ourglass project, W3C validation has faced issues due to the summernote text editor.
+While this presents little issue in site usage on desktop, the summernote div is somewhat ugly on smaller devices and a better text editor should probably be considered for future projects.

+## Form revamp to better add accessibility for ARIA labelling.

+A lot of the forms on the site have labels that are pointing to non-existent elements due to the custom labelling of forms.
+An assessment and reevaluation of most forms on the site is necessary to better comply with ARIA standards.

 # Deployment